How Apple Watch Tracks Respiratory Rate While Sleeping

 • You can show your doctor any results that concern you.

-How to Measure Respiratory Rate With Apple Watch
+How to Track Your Breathing Rate While Sleeping with Apple Watch

 System Requirements

-To use this tip, you'll need an iPhone SE 2nd Gen or newer running iOS 16 or later and an Apple Watch 3 or newer.
+To use this tip, you'll need an iPhone SE 2nd Gen or newer running iOS 16 or later and an Apple Watch 3 or newer running watchOS 10 or later, but these screenshots were taken on a watch running watchOS 11.

 Before you can learn how to track your sleep respiratory rate, you'll need to have sleep tracking enabled.
-If you like tips about using your Apple devices, be sure to sign up for our free Tip of the Day!
 Now, here's how to view the respiratory data your Apple Watch collects on your iPhone's Health app.

 iPhone Life